 One might say that great founders build great organizations.
 One might also say, average individuals create “me too” companies.
 And incompetent individuals fail at business.

-Background: The Great Founder Theory
+Overview: Great Founder Theory

 In my view, the company is a reflection of the founder who created it.
 Great companies do not happen by accident—their founders created them, nurtured them and grew them.
 And we can learn a great deal about how to grow a business from those who have done it (Branson, 2000), (Isaacson, 2011), (Smith, 2012).